stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 ```````

 There are some factors that can reduce the impact of the mClock op
-queues within Ceph.
+queues within Stone.
 First, requests to an OSD are sharded by their
 placement group identifier.
 Each shard has its own mClock queue and
 these queues neither interact nor share information among them.
 The
 number of shards can be controlled with the configuration options